forgery810/fl-studio-alesis-vixx/README.md

 -  Note the layout file for button functions.
 Most of this is self explanatory.
 A number of the functions are dependent on which window is focused.

 -  Selecting patterns has moved to the transport section and is controlled by the double arrows either direction.
 The new pattern button has been eliminated from previous          versions.

 - The mod wheel figures prominently in this setup.
 It is used to select channels when channel mode is active and tracks when the mixer is active.
 The directional buttons serve     the same purpose but the wheel is much easier to use.

 - The enter button is mode dependent.
 In channel and mixer mode it will toggle the muting of the selected track/channel.
 In browser mode it will allow the selection and assignment of samples and plugins.

 - The + knob range button changes the tracks and channels that the knobs can access and the steps the pads can.
-The button will rotate through ranges 1-16, 17-32, 33-48, and 48-     64.
-This number of ranges can be reduced will some simple code changes if desired for simplicity.
+The button will rotate through ranges 1-16 and 17-32.
+The range
+  options have been reduced to make the script easier to use.
+This can be altered in the code.

 - The mouse should be moved to a neutral section of the FL layout.
 If it is over a knob or step, for example, the text on the top left will not display info necessary to know     which mode you are in.

 ##       Mixer Mode

 - When the mixer is focused again the mod wheel will scroll through the tracks.
 Enter toggles mute for the selected channel and solo works as expected.
 The knobs will control     the track level for corresponding track.

-   If the master track is highlighted any knob will control the master volume but will revert back to the standard setup once another track is selected.
+  If the master track is highlighted the first knob will control the master volume but will revert back to the standard setup once another track is selected.
 The knob must         first equal the tracks current position before it engages to prevent jumping of values.
 Pressing the step/mixer options button will change the mode.
 Panning mode will change     the knob control to panning with the same behaviour as the level control.
 Knob/Range can increase the track number the knobs control.

+- To link channel to a mixer track, highlight the channel you want to link, then push the mixer button and highlight the mixer channel you wish to link it to.
+Then push the       link button.

+- Color button can be selected to rotate through a set sequence of colors.

 ##      Channel Mode

 -  When the channel window is focused, the mod wheel controls channel selection.
 As with the mixer, mute and solo work as well as the knob control over channel volume.

 -  Pressing the pad mode button will rotate through the pad options.
 Standard plays the selected channels notes as expected.
 Step mode controls the selected channel as a
    16 step sequencer.
 In pad per channel mode each pad individually controls up to the first 16 channels.

-- To link channel to a mixer track, highlight the channel you want to link, then push the mixer button and highlight the mixer channel you wish to link it to.
-Then push the link   button.

-- The random pattern button will give each step a 50% chance of being on.
-Most often this will result in busier patterns.
-The ability to control how many steps are on/off may be   added in a future update.
+ - The color button functions the same here as in mixer mode.

   ##       - Step Sequencer Mode